Grupo León Jimenes: Twenty-first century

 The marketing magazine Mercado published the results of many surveys conducted by Read & Asociados in which E. León Jimenes, S.A. was ranked as "the most admired company" in the Dominican Republic for multiple years.
 In 2003, celebrating its 100th anniversary, E. León Jimenes, S.A. inaugurated a 10-story corporate office building in Santo Domingo and published two books.
 In addition, the León family opened a cultural center in Santiago de los Caballeros named Centro León and continued with its diversification process, expanding its banking business by acquiring the fourth-largest bank in the Dominican Republic in the same year.
 At a ceremony celebrated on December 2, 2003, the León family announced the creation of the Banco León, S.A., by a merger between the Banco Nacional de Credito (Bancredito). and Banco Profesional.
 Later, Banco León merge with Banco BHD becoming Banco Múltiple BHD León, S.A., the second largest bank in the Dominican Republic.

-On November, 2006, E. León Jimenes, S.A. made a business reorganization and sold its interest in the cigarette business to Philip Morris International.
+In November 2006, E. León Jimenes, S.A. made a business reorganization and sold its interest in the cigarette business to Philip Morris International.
 Additionally, on May 25, 2011, E. León Jimenes, S.A. sold its stake in the cigars factory La Aurora to Guillermo C. León Herbert.

 On 16 April 2012, Anheuser-Busch InBev's Brazilian unit AmBev agreed to buy a controlling stake in the brewer Cervecería Nacional Dominicana, S.A. from E. León Jimenes, S.A. for over US$1.2 billion, forming the biggest beverage company in the Caribbean.

 In 2017, E. León Jimenes, S.A. sold an additional equity stake of a thirty percent (retaining a 15%) of Cervecería Nacional Dominicana, S.A. to AmBev for US$926 million.
 Since then, E. León Jimenes, S.A. and Ambev, S.A. have extended their joint venture on several occasions.